 Is it Safe to Sleep on your Back while Pregnant?

-Many Experts advised pregnant women to avoid sleeping on their backs from the second and third trimesters coz of the increase chances/risk of stillbirth.
-Sleeping on the sides is considered the best option for Pregnant Women.
+Many Experts advised pregnant women to avoid sleeping on their backs from the second and third trimesters coz of the increased chances/risk of stillbirth.
+Sleeping on the side is considered the best option for Pregnant Women.